German as a foreign language

 In grades 5-7, children receive 6-7 hours of German per week, with at least one to two hours focused more on vocabulary and grammar and containing DaF elements.
 There is an independent curriculum for the subject DaF, which is used individually by the colleagues depending on the performance level of the group.

+In addition, an independent DaF textbook will be introduced starting in the school year 202/23 in order to do justice to the increasing proportion of DaF learners in the classes.
+These textbooks will offer a mandatory vocabulary in German, tests, many language opportunities and digital, playful practice options.
 Furthermore, knowledge of German is taught via German in the subject lessons (DFU) in language-sensitive lessons in all subjects with the help of the “vocabulary folder”.
 This is because the principle of “every lesson is a German lesson” continues to apply.
 Here, too, the focus is on the acquisition of language skills.

 In grades 11 and 12, the subject German is offered as “Language A”, i.e. at native language level, as part of the GIB.
 All other subjects that are part of the GIB and not a foreign language are also taught in German.
 The students in these grades have usually reached such a high level of German that additional language support – if the need exists – is offered individually by the teacher.
 In these grades, language support is of course still provided within the framework of language-sensitive teaching, especially in the learning of technical terms, but the focus is on teaching the content of the lessons.